White Monastery: The library

 Another important category found in the library is the hagiographic texts.
 These are found in relative abundance in all monastic libraries, and the White Monastery is no exception.
 They are primarily intended for the spiritual edification of the monks rather than being accurate historical records of the saints.
 They include acts and related texts of many martyrs such as Saint Colluthus the Physician, Saints Cosmas and Damian, St. Philopater Mercurius, Saint Psote, Saint Theodore, Saint Victor, and many others.
 There are also the lives of many important saints of the Egyptian Church like Saint Anthony, Saint Athanasius, Saint Pachomius and his disciples, Saint Samuel the Confessor, and Saint Shenouda the Archimandrite to name just a few.

 The richest and most significant category available is the writings of the fathers.
 This library has yielded a great number of manuscripts, preserving texts of the composition of Egyptian writers, as well as Coptic translation of Greek writings of Church Fathers.
 The most significant part of it is that of the remarkable works of Saint Shenouda the Archimandrite.
-Other writings includes those of Saint Wissa's sermons, the writings of Saint Pachomius and his disciples, and the Apophthgamata Patrum.
+Other writings includes those of Saint Wissa's sermons, the writings of Saint Pachomius and his disciples, and the Apophthegmata Patrum.
 Other texts of original Coptic composition include those of Constantine of Asyut, John of Burulus, and Rufus of Shotep.
 The group of Coptic translations of Greek writings includes those of Saint Peter of Alexandria, Saint Athanasius, Saint Theophilus, Saint Cyril the Great, and Saint Dioscorus.
 The Greek translations of non-Coptic Fathers include Saint Cyril of Jerusalem, Saint John Chrysostom, and Saint Severus of Antioch.
 Works of other authors are also found in that collection.